 I had no idea that as the hills of La Jolla faded from my rearview mirror, I’d soon end up on the streets of Bakersfield.

 Driving south on I 5, all of a sudden on came Dwight Yoakam’s “Guitars and Cadillacs,” so I cranked it up and sang along.
 I love all of Dwight’s music because he reminds me of Buck Owens, which in turn reminds me of my old band days.

-As the tune faded away, the Dee-Jay says, “Hey, I bet Dwight will be singing that one when he takes the stage at the Convention Center in a few minutes.
-At that same moment, my headlights hit the Convention Center exit sign and even though I had an early morning flight to Nashville the next day, I thought, “What the hell.”
+Anyway, just as the tune begins to fade, the jock jumps in and says, “Hey, I bet Dwight will be singing that one when he takes the stage in a few minutes at the Convention Center.”
+At that moment, my headlights hit the exit sign for the Convention Center, and even though I had an early flight in the morning, I thought, “What the hell.”

-The next day while standing at the gate in Dallas where I was waiting to board my connecting my flight to Nashville, I thought I recognized RC Bradly up at the ticket counter.
-RC used to be the Sales Manager of KZBS in Oklahoma City when I was their consultant, so I took a chance and called out his name.
-Sure enough, it was him, and when he came over to say hi, and I asked him what he was doing now, he said, “I’m managing a hillbilly by the name of Dwight Yoakam.”
+The next day I was headed to WLAC in Nashville, and as I was changing planes in Dallas, I thought that I recognized RC Bradly up at the ticket counter.
+RC had been the Sales Manager of KZBS in Oklahoma City back when Bill Lacey owned it, and I was their consultant.
+Taking a chance, I called out his name, and sure enough, when he looked up, it was him, and with a big smile on his face, he came over to say hi.

-After catching up for a while, he asked if I wanted to meet Dwight and when I told him that I would love to, he went to get him.
-A few minutes later he was back with two guys who were both wearing ten-gallon hats and very cool looking trail coats made out of Indian blankets.
+After telling RC that my connection to Dwight came from my old band days because he reminded me of Buck Owens, RC asked if I would like to meet Dwight?
+When I told him that I would love to, off, he went and was back a few minutes later with two guys who were wearing these very cool long trail coats made out of Indian blankets.